1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 Remember them?
 Rowling pulled their name out of her hat and tossed it into an interview, possibly the joint interview of 2005, and tried to claim that they were an organization that Riddle had taken over in order to create the Death Eaters.

 But I don’t doubt that they, or something very much like them does indeed exist in the Potterverse.

-As I've said elsewhere, I think that they were the model that Horace’s Slug Club was based on.
+As I’ve said elsewhere, I think that they are the model that Horace’s Slug Club is based on.